 TOWNSHIP OF MOUNT VICTORIA:

 Just five minutes west of Blackheath is the pretty town of Mount Victoria.
 Wander along the street and browse through 2nd hand bookshops and interesting old wares.
-There are two very historic hotels: The Victoria & Albert (V & A) and also the Imperial Hotel.
+There are two very historic hotels: The Victoria & Albert (V & A).
 Nice coffee shop / deli too.
 Arty / retro / political lefties will adore “MT VIC & ME” studio & shop on the highway.